doctorfree/MusicPlayerPlus/markdown/mppsplash-tmux.1.md

 Written by Ronald Record github@ronrecord.com

 # LICENSING
-MPCPLUS-TMUX is distributed under an Open Source license.
+MPPSPLASH-TMUX is distributed under an Open Source license.
-See the file LICENSE in the MPCPLUS-TMUX source distribution for information on terms &amp; conditions for accessing and otherwise using MPCPLUS-TMUX and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the MPPSPLASH-TMUX source distribution for information on terms &amp; conditions for accessing and otherwise using MPPSPLASH-TMUX and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: